cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Indefinite-Length Byte Strings and Text Strings

-Indefinite-length strings are represented by a byte containing the major type and additional information value of 31, followed by a series of byte or text strings ("chunks") that have definite lengths, followed by the "break" stop code ({{break}}).
-The data item represented by the indefinite-length string is the concatenation of the chunks.
+Indefinite-length strings are represented by a byte containing the major type and additional information value of 31, followed by a series of zero or more byte or text strings ("chunks") that have definite lengths, followed by the "break" stop code ({{break}}).
+The data item represented by the indefinite-length string is the concatenation of the chunks (i.e., the empty byte or text string, respectively, if no chunk is present).

 If any item between the indefinite-length string indicator (0b010_11111 or 0b011_11111) and the "break" stop code is not a definite-length